bucketheadv/sequel-paginate/README.md

 ## Usage

-If you use rails, add `include Sequel::Paginate::ViewsHelper` to your `application_controller.rb`, if you use padrino, add it to `app/app.rb`.

-Now you can use `paginate @models` in your views, also you can use these options below.
+Use `paginate @models` in your views, also you can use these options below.

 * middle (default 3)
 * left (default 3)